-The applicant shall address and identify the location of on-site retention and identify how the on-site retention may affect parking and circulation.
-Utility improvements that may have a visual impact or service level impact should be explained and mitigated.
-Water impact, utility information, and hydrology report shall be reviewed.
-The proposed landscape areas along Tatum Blvd and Shea Blvd are not in compliance with the Special Use Permit Guideline of 50' in width.
-550 If of the total 950 If of frontage does not meet the guideline today.
-The proposed width is approximately 29' up to 42' (measured from the property line).
+The None of the lineal frontage on the proposed landscape areas along Tatum BlvdBoulevard and Shea Blvd are not in complianceBoulevard would comply with the Special Use Permit Guideline of SUP 50' in width.
+550 If of the total 950 If of frontage does not meet the guideline-today.
+The proposed width iswidths vary approximately 29' up to 42' (measured from the property line).

 The approximate 25' wide landscape area adjacent to the residential lots is proposed to remain at the same width.
 This is less than the 40' width suggested in the Special Use Permit Guideline.
 Although, the additional triangular landscaped area nearest to parcel 168-07-012 will be replaced with parking in Phase 3.
 The existing shared wall could be raised to a maximum 8' tall wall.
+Additional landscaping will be added.